prasadnarwadkar/AutotaskWebAPI/docs/index.md

 At present, everything in basic mode of API usage is supported.
 In the near future, I have planned to support more business rules handled in Web API rather than facing errors from Autotask SOAP API and propagating them back to Web API.

 # More Advanced Examples

 ## jQuery

 ### Post a ticket attachment

-File is taken from input control of file type. `TicketId` is parent id taken from query string.
+Attachment file is taken from input control of file type. `TicketId` is parent id taken from query string.
 You could ask user to populate it in a text field as well.
 The `url` is relative in the following example.
 However, since the Web API enables CORS from server side, you may deploy the Web API anywhere (e.g. your on-premise IIS, cloud hosting providers such as AWS, Azure etc.) and use that URL.

        function createNewAttachment()
         {